maxin-dac/house-price-prediction/README.md

 ## 🚀 Explore the Notebook
 Want to see the code behind these insights?
-* Clone this repos and run the local Jupyter Notebook.
+* Clone this repo and run the local Jupyter Notebook.
 * Download the pdf file on this repo.
 * Check out the interactive, up-to-date version directly on [Kaggle](https://www.kaggle.com/code/maximendacleu/house-prices-prediction).